 Senerio: A and B trespass.
 C asks them to leave and they refuse.
 C leaves and returns with D who has a shotgun.
 D tells A and B to leave and they do but file a false report saying D pointed gun at them.
 During trial A and B are allowed to take the stand and state what D said and did (all of...
 Read more »

 First, I disagree that C's offered testimony should have been excluded as hearsay.
 What A & B may have said was not offered (I suspect) for the truth of what they said, but rather for what they said.
-If, for example, A (according to C) said "I am going to get my gun and kill you, C", the...Read more »
+If, for example, A (according to C) said "I am going to get my gun and kill you,...Read more »

 I've received a "Summons for Trial Jury Service" postcard in the mail.
 I am unwilling to vote anyone "Guilty" of any crime, whatsoever, due to the possibility of someone finding out who I am / where I live.

-I do not care if anyone says my information will be kept confidential, or that the...
+I do not care if anyone says my information will be kept...
 Read more »

 You will need to show up on the date and time.
 If you are actually placed on a jury panel (or "venire"), you will be given the chance to explain your attitude to the court and counsel and will probably be excused from serving on the jury.